drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/syn_define_space.png){: loading=lazy }
 ### Consider Alternative Syntheses

-One way of escaping the bias of a single synthetic scheme is to consider multiple routes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/consider-alternative-syntheses-bde52822'><i class='fa fa-play' aria-hidden='true'></i></button>One way of escaping the bias of a single synthetic scheme is to consider multiple routes.
 This may be important because a single change in a fragment may transform a micromolar hit into a nanomolar one.
 Very often the optimization of a lead is greatly restricted, the molecules prepared are not those that should be made and the optimization process is trapped with no substantial change in biological activities.
 Another synthesis is likely to open up new possibilities and reveal an entirely different moiety that can lead to potency and selectivity.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/space_ex.png){: loading=lazy }
 ### Example of Introduction of Diversity

-With the aim of incorporating diversity in a structure, it may be necessary to modify the initial lead.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/example-introduction-diversity-6c63b15f'><i class='fa fa-play' aria-hidden='true'></i></button>With the aim of incorporating diversity in a structure, it may be necessary to modify the initial lead.
 In the example below the Abbott group replaced the indane moiety of a SmithKline lead by a pyrrolidine.
 This novel structure permitted the synthesis of many analogs and the rapid generation of useful structure-activity relationships.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.